 Frequently Asked Questions

 Nope!
-This recipe is designed to be juicy and flavorful without marinating—perfect for busy weeknights.
-If you have time, you can marinate for extra flavor.
-Try olive oil, lemon juice, garlic, and herbs, or go with a teriyaki or yogurt-based marinade for 1–4 hours before grilling.
+This recipe is designed to be juicy and flavorful without marinating-perfect for busy weeknights.
+If you have time, you can marinate for extra flavor using olive oil, lemon juice, garlic, and herbs, or try a teriyaki or yogurt-based marinade for 1-4 hours.

 Start with a hot, clean, and lightly oiled grill.
-Don’t rush flipping—once the chicken has seared, it will naturally release from the grates.
+Don't flip too early-once the chicken is properly seared, it will naturally release from the grates.

 Yes!
-Boneless skinless chicken thighs are high in protein and packed with flavor.
-They have a little more fat than breasts, but that keeps them juicy.
-One serving has about ~29g protein, making them a great option for balanced, high-protein meals.
+Boneless skinless chicken thighs are high in protein and full of flavor.
+They contain slightly more fat than chicken breasts, which helps keep them juicy.
+One serving has about 29g of protein, making them a great option for balanced, high-protein meals.

 Did you make this recipe?